yaoshining/ebp-diagram/README.md

-# A flexible diagram generator for ebp platform1.
+# A flexible diagram generator for ebp platform.